-In order to initially determine fitness and propriety all prospective senior role holders take part in a multistage interview process, supported by psychometric testing, involving relevant stakeholders.
+In order to initially determine fitness and propriety all prospective senior role holders take part in a multi-stage interview process involving relevant stakeholders.
 The candidates' knowledge, experience and qualifications in such areas as market knowledge, business strategy, financial analysis, working within regulated frameworks and governance/risk management are fully explored.
 Due diligence is fulfilled through pre-employment checks and referencing that are carried out upon an offer being accepted.